Lyme Disease: Symptoms, Causes and Natural Support Strategies

 • The best way to test is often with more effective Lyme panel solutions such as IGeneX or DNA Connexions.

 • When Lyme disease is diagnosed, it’s important to recognize that the healing process requires more than a focus on simply killing the Lyme.
-In order to make a full recovery, infected individuals must be able to make lifestyle changes that will prompt cellular repair, boost the immune system, reduce inflammation and limit the chances of chronic Lyme.
+To make a full recovery, infected individuals must be able to make lifestyle changes that will prompt cellular repair, boost the immune system, reduce inflammation, and limit the chances of chronic Lyme.

-• Like any disease, Lyme is difficult to prevent, but there are steps that can be taken to reduce your chances of being infected through a tick bite.
-From wearing the right clothes, to avoiding areas where ticks lurk, diligence can assist you in reducing your chances of a Lyme infection.
+• Like any disease, Lyme is difficult to prevent, but some steps can be taken to reduce your chances of being infected through a tick bite.
+From wearing the right clothes to avoiding areas where ticks lurk, diligence can assist you in reducing your chances of a Lyme infection.

 If you want to work with a functional health coach, I recommend this article with tips on how to find a great coach.
 We do offer long-distance functional health coaching programs.
 For further support with your health goals, just reach out and our fantastic coaches are here to support your journey.